-Windows, Linux, and macOS operating systems have a default encoding referred to as the OS encoding.
+Windows and Linux operating systems have a default encoding referred to as the OS encoding.
 The default OS encoding differs among the operating systems.
 The keyword DEFAULT allows you to specify the OS encoding on the server.

 If the ENCODING keyword is omitted, the database defaults to the server OS encoding.